bensammwaniki/password-locker/README.md

 To run the application, open the cloned file in terminal and run the following commands:

   $ ./user_interface.py
-To run test for the application $ python3

 ## Technology used